christophergandrud/Rep-Res-Examples/README.md

+# Data Gathering Files for Chapter Examples

-# Reproducible Research with R and RStudio
+## Reproducible Research with R and RStudio
-## Example Files

 ### Christopher Gandrud

 ### CRC Press/Chapman & Hall division of Taylor & Francis

+### 17 February 2013

 ---

-The files in this repository supplement the book *Reproducible Research with R and RStudio*.
+The files in this repository are used as examples for individual chapters in the book *Reproducible Research with R and RStudio*.
 Please refer to the book for more information.